Mondanite Magazine

 Q. How did you choose to be an oncologist?

 A. I graduated from the Medical School at the American University of Beirut in June of 1965.
 From 1965 to 1968 I trained in internal medicine, and I was preparing myself to be a kidney specialist.
 However, one incident changed my whole life.
 A woman, who was very close to me, developed ovarian cancer and I accompanied her through her journey with the disease.
 I was very traumatized by that experience.
 That experience made me decide to be a cancer doctor rather than a kidney doctor.
 I loved the challenge and I had all the passion for it.
-When I discussed this decision with my family, friends and teachers, very few encouraged me to do so, but I was convinced down to the bone that this is the best thing that I could do.
+When I discussed this decision with my family, friends, and teachers, very few encouraged me to do so, but I was convinced down to the bone that this was the best thing I could do.
 I never regretted that decision.

 Q. Can you tell us something about your journey with cancer?

-A. In June 1968 I joined Memorial Sloan-Kettering Cancer Center in New York and my boss was David Karnovsky, the founder of cancer medicine.
+A. In June 1968, I joined Memorial Sloan-Kettering Cancer Center in New York, and my boss was David Karnovsky, the founder of cancer medicine.
 Six to seven months into my training at Sloan-Kettering, Dr. Karnovsky and I bonded like father and son.
-He, himself, developed cancer and I took care of him.
-Before he died he visited Iran and on his way he stopped in Beirut and visited Bterram for three days.
-He stayed in our house in Bterram all that time and when he returned to New York he told me that this was the most fascinating trip he ever made.
+He, himself, developed cancer, and I took care of him.
+Before he died, he visited Iran, and on his way, he stopped in Beirut and visited Bterram for three days.
+He stayed in our house in Bterram all that time and when he returned to New York, he told me that this was the most fascinating trip he ever made.
 I had told him so much about Bterram that he felt the urge to visit and meet its people.
 He was very moved by the reception he had in the village.

 A. First, let me tell you in simple terms that if we exercise all knowledge we know about cancer, we can eradicate at least 75% of all cancers.
 The major problem today is that we are not able to exercise the knowledge that we have accumulated about prevention and treatment of cancer.
-Only very few patients (probably less than 5%) receive appropriate treatment and this is the major problem.
+Only very few patients (probably less than 5%) receive appropriate treatment, and this is the major problem.

-At the same time we cannot say that the problem of cancer has been conquered.
+At the same time, we cannot say that the problem of cancer has been conquered.
 Although we can cure a minimum of 40-50% of patients, we still lose too many.
-However, research is making a lot of progress and it now revolves around two major concepts.
+However, research is making a lot of progress, and it now revolves around two major concepts.

 Q. How can we prevent cancer?